brettcutt/inversion-jiu-jitsu/README.md

  - I originally made up a good desktop responsive photo gallery however it wasn't so much in the tablet and mobile device modes.
  I chose to go for a sliding gallery from w3schools in the end.

+- I built the navigation bar myself making it responsive on all devices, however the hover function didn't seem to be the appropriate action to deploy the drop down menu on mobile devices.
+I ended up getting a jquery code from w3c schools for a click to show and hide function.
+One problem I came across with this was, if I clicked to show the menu on mobile then clicked again to hide the menu, and then switched to a landscape mobile position, tablet device or desktop mode, the navigation bar was hidden.
+To combat this I copy and pasted the navigation menu with all its content to create a second one.
+I than changed that menu to hidden on sm, md and lg and changed the original navigation menu to hidden xs and deleted the id linking it to the jquery code.

+- I also noticed that when I clicked the drop down list item, the menu stayed showing.
+I got another jquery code for this to hide the menu on a clicked list item.

  ### Edge: